BGP/MPLS L3 VPN

 Configuration for LDP Hello Redundancy

-The following example is applicable to all platforms.
+The following example applies to all platforms.

 These commands enable Targeted Hello redundancy with a duration of 300 seconds.